 Under Australian law, all drivers must have an appropriate and valid driver’s license.
 If your license has been disqualified, it is illegal for you to drive a motor vehicle.
+You may however is some circumstance be able to apply for either a work licence or a special hardship order so you can continue driving for work or due to special circumstances.

 There are a number of reasons why you may be a disqualified driver, including an accumulation of demerit points, an expired license, or your license being taken away by the court.